-Off the grid: Environmental novelty changes hippocampal firing patternsNovember 7th, 2012 in Neuroscience
+Off the grid: Environmental novelty changes hippocampal firing patternsNovember 7, 2012 by Stuart Mason Dambrot in Medicine & Health / Neuroscience

 (Medical Xpress)—The brain's two hippocampal formations – one in each hemisphere's temporal lobe, medial to the inferior horn of the lateral ventricle and typically referring to the dentate gyrus, the hippocampus proper (the cornu ammonis), and the subicular cortex – are known to play essential roles in both representing an animal's location and in updating those representations by detecting novelty in the environment.
 While location representation processes are understood, however, those by which these representations are created and updated have remained elusive.
 Recently, scientists at University College London have shown that environmental novelty causes the spatial firing patterns of grid cells in the medial entorhinal cortex of freely-moving rodents to expand in scale and reduce in regularity, reverting to their usual scale as the environment again becomes familiar.
 The researchers conclude that grid expansion provides a potential mechanism for novelty signaling and may enhance the formation of new hippocampal representations, and that the subsequent slow reduction in scale provides a potential familiarity signal.

 The research team faced a number of challenges in their study, Dr. Caswell Barry tells Medical Xpress.
 "In general, the biggest problem with this type of work is recording the neurons you are interested in," he notes.
 "Our system, in common with other labs, is to use bundles of very fine wires that are slowly moved through the brain region of interest.
 As the tips of the wires move past cells in the brain we see their electrical activity come and go.
 The trick is finding the right type of cell."
 In this study, the right cells were grid cells.